mathewlowry/myhub-gpt/permanent versions/atproto/resilience/Building resilient social media.md

 Applied to social media, digital sovereignty could therefore mean anything from relying on regulating Twitter or Facebook through to trying to create European equivalents.

-Neither will work - as de Cock quotes others to point out, ***"Referees don't win”** the game... [while] Strategic autonomy ... can easily slide into techno-nationalism... echoing the very protectionist instincts Europe criticizes in others... **Europe should focus on managing interdependence rather than chasing the mirage of autonomy.**"*
+Neither will work - as de Cock quotes others to point out, *"Referees don't win the game... [while] Strategic autonomy ... can easily slide into techno-nationalism... **Europe should focus on managing interdependence** rather than chasing the mirage of autonomy."*

-So what does **managing interdependence** look like?
+So what does managing interdependence look like?
 My personal starting point is that European digital sovereignty in social media can only occur in social media ecosystems which are:

 * **global**, as anything less will cut Europeans off from global conversations
 * **resilient**, so Europeans have *personal* sovereignty on social media, because at the end of the day social media is about people, not governments.